 Mohsen Gallery is representing two young, talented artists, Sara Abbasian and Majid Biglari in Art Dubai 2018.
-Sara Abbasian is one of the best drawers of her generation, and Majid Biglari, whose volumes and installations in the past two years promises the emergence of an artist of considerable talent in the fine art market.
-The two artists started to collaborate for Art Dubai 2018 by focusing on themes of violence, war, and what it leaves behind.
+Sara Abbasian is one of the best drawing artists of her generation, and Majid Biglari, whose sculptures and installations in the past two years promise, the emergence of an artist of considerable talent in the fine art market.
+The two artists started to collaborate for Art Dubai 2018 by focusing on themes of violence, war, and what they leave behind.
 On the one hand, both artists were born during the years of Iran-Iraq war and spent their childhood years with the dread of war and the difficulties of the post-war years.
 On the other hand, they experienced their adolescent years during the “cold war” between Iran and the USA, and the devastations in the neighboring countries.
-Thus, even though war is a recurring theme, these works reflect the subjective experience of two reserved, introverted artist, whose lives reflect the dread, frustration, and anxiety of a generation of young people in the region; the ones whose lives and fates have been seriously undermined by war and violence from the moment they were born.
+Thus, even though war is a recurring theme, these works reflect the subjective experience of two reserved, introverted artists, whose lives reflect the dread, frustration, and anxiety of a generation of young people in the region; the ones whose lives and fates have been seriously undermined by war and violence from the moment they were born.

 In his recent works, Majid Biglari focuses on forms and objects that seem to be the remains of documents and objects that used to indicate historical disasters.
 However, these objects have been torn apart over time, no longer bearing the traces of the facts they used to convey within their original contexts: now they are all hollowed-out, raw, scattered, with particular significance.

 Ruins are the fragments that have become beautiful through repetition or absence and, with the passage of time, they shall become evidences for corrupted parts of history.
 The real witness is the piece that seems to have never existed, like the reality that has never been depicted, and the truth that has never been uttered.